dafny-lang/libraries/docs/Boxes.md

      Map((o: Option<int>) => match o case Some(v) => Success(v)
                                      case None => Failure("not found") );
 ```

+One can also just use usual function application syntax. `f(x)` to convert one FC-type
+to another.

 ### Combining different FC-types in methods